makrai/notes/turney10-vector-sem.md

 * tf-idf (term frequency × inverse document frequency) family of weighting functions (Spärck Jones, 1972)
   * An element gets a high weight when the corresponding term is
-    * frequent in the corresponding document (i.e., tf is high), but
+    * frequent in the corresponding document (ie, tf is high), but
-    * rare in other documents in the corpus (i.e., df is low)
+    * rare in other documents in the corpus (ie, df is low)
   * Salton and Buckley (1988) defined a large family of tf-idf  functions
 * [document] length normalization (Singhal, Salton, Mitra, & Buckley, 1996)
 * correct for correlated terms